 In such cases, the list of posts will end up being the same for Categories as well as Tags.
 There is no added benefit for your visitors and neither for your SEO efforts.

-Featured Tutorial: Want to read more such WordPress tutorials?
-Check out the WordPress tutorial for beginners.
-You will never have to read another tutorial to learn WordPress.
+Featured Tutorial: Want to read more on making WordPress websites?
+Check out the How To Make A Website Without Writing A Single Line Of Code tutorial.
+You will never have to read another tutorial on making WordPress websites ever.

 It is futile to debate about Categories vs Tags.
 Both of these serve a different purpose and so both are useful to your visitors.

 If you have not been using Categories and Tags then you should start using them now.

 And if you do happen to use them then let me know in the comments how you structured your Categories and Tags.
 I would love to hear it.